cpeaustriajc/cpeaustriajc/README.md

 # 👋 Hello There

-I am a college student currently taking a Bachelor in Science Degree in Computer Engineering at [Pamantasan Lungsod ng San Pablo][DLSP].
+I am a college student currently taking a Bachelor of Science Degree in Computer Engineering at [Pamantasan Lungsod ng San Pablo][DLSP].
 I am interested in many different types of technology but I have keen eyes for web technologies and low level tech.